It seems like a cruel joke, doesn’t it?

 This works out to 2737.5 minutes per year, a whole 45.6 hours!
 That is an entire working week every year that you could free up.

 What could you achieve with an extra week every year?

 But stop, you say, I’m a keyboard shortcuts ninja, and I can process each email in five short seconds.
 How do an extra 22.8 hours each year sound?
 That’s half a work week!

 Hack your Email Tip 1: Search the Trash

-Assuming you use Gmail you can easily find out how many such emails you have processed.
+Assuming you use Gmail you can easily find out how many unread messages you have processed.